open-telemetry/opentelemetry-specification/specification/logs/bridge-api.md

   [Instrumentation library](../glossary.md#instrumentation-library) may refer to the same library.
 In that scenario, the `name` denotes a module name or component name within that library or application.

-* `version`: Specifies the version of the instrumentation scope if the scope has a version (e.g. a library version).
+* `version` (optional): Specifies the version of the instrumentation scope if the scope has a version (e.g. a library version).
 Example value: 1.0.0.

-  Users can provide a `version`, but it is up to their discretion.
-Therefore, this API needs to be structured to accept a `version`, but MUST NOT obligate a user to provide one.
-* `schema_url`: Specifies the Schema URL that should be recorded in the emitted telemetry.
+* `schema_url` (optional): Specifies the Schema URL that should be recorded in the emitted telemetry.

-  Users can provide a `schema_url`, but it is up to their discretion.
-  Therefore, this API needs to be structured to accept a `schema_url`, but MUST NOT obligate a user to provide one.
-* `attributes`: Specifies the instrumentation scope attributes to associate with emitted telemetry.

-  Users can provide attributes to associate with the instrumentation scope, but it is up to their discretion.
-Therefore, this API MUST be structured to accept a variable number of attributes, including none.
+* `attributes` (optional): Specifies the instrumentation scope attributes to associate with emitted telemetry.
+This API MUST be structured to accept a variable number of attributes, including none.

-* `include_trace_context`: Specifies whether the Trace Context should automatically be passed on to the `LogRecord`s emitted by the `Logger`.
+* `include_trace_context` (optional): Specifies whether the Trace Context should automatically be passed on to the `LogRecord`s emitted by the `Logger`.

-  Users can provide `include_trace_context`, but it is up to their discretion.
-  Therefore, this API needs to be structured to accept a `include_trace_context`, but MUST NOT obligate a user to provide one.
+  If `include_trace_context` is not specified, it SHOULD be `true` by default.

 `Logger`s are identified by `name`, `version`, and `schema_url` fields.
 When more than one `Logger` of the same `name`, `version`, and `schema_url` is created, it